johannfaouzi/pyts/doc/user_guide.rst

 frequencies of each word are computed.
 It is implemented as :class:`pyts.transformation.BOSS`.

 The second algorithm is **Word ExtrAction for time SEries cLassification (WEASEL)**.
-The idea is similar to BOSS: first transform each time series into a bag of words then compute the frequencies of each word.
-WEASEL is more sophisticated in the sense that the selected Fourier coefficients are the most discrimative ones (based on the one-way ANOVA test), several lengths for the sliding window are used and the most discriminative features (i.e. words) are kept (based on the chi-2 test).
+The idea is similar to BOSS: first it transforms each time series into a bag of words, then it computes the frequencies of each word.
+WEASEL is more sophisticated in the sense that the selected Fourier coefficients are the most discriminative ones (based on the one-way ANOVA test), several lengths for the sliding window are used and the most discriminative features (i.e. words) are kept (based on the chi-2 test).
 It is implemented as :class:`pyts.transformation.WEASEL`.

 References